 Overall, these are GREAT experiences as a developing physician.
 I don’t want to underestimate them or under-portray them at all.
 I think the simulation center that Mayo has built is a fascinating and intricate system that is so beneficial to our education up until even being a practicing physician.
 Physicians and residents still train at this center to enhance patient interactions and quality of care.
 They do everything from intubations to emergency care.
 Which is awesome.

-Anyways, wanted to let you know that its not all fancy dinners and networking, which is a LOT of what we do, but its books and knowledge and shoving info into my brain at 4am.
+Anyways, wanted to let you know that its not all fancy dinners and networking, but its books and knowledge and shoving info into my brain at 4am.

 Purkinje, of course, loves when I’m up at night because it’s his prime time and I play with him on study breaks.